- 4-hour rush available for Thai National ID Card

 Because the Thai National ID Card is a controlled-vocabulary registry document, its journey into Indonesian (Bahasa) is less an act of writing and more an act of disciplined mapping — which is what this page lays out.
-Spanning everything from short-stay tourist letters to permanent-residency dossiers, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this page is a working brief: prices in baht, day-by-day calendars, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.
+Spanning everything from short-stay tourist letters to permanent-residency dossiers, MFA-accepted translator on our in-house panel on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Indonesian (Bahasa) mission in Bangkok, and the office that finally reads it abroad; from this point on the page reads as an operational specification rather than marketing copy — the same specification our junior case managers learn in their first week.

 Why a specialist Indonesian (Bahasa) translator matters for Thai National ID Card